I don’t know why this surprised me, but my daughter has no idea what UHF TV channels are … or more correctly were.

 I just turned 55, and well recall the TV channels of my youth.
 I grew up in Chicago, and available to us in the Seventies and Eighties were CBS (channel 2), NBC (channel 5), ABC (Channel 7), popular local WGN (channel 9), and our area public-television affiliate WTTW (channel 11).

-Because childhood was one of stark simplicity, only one of our TV sets — the portable 9-inch black-and-white unit — had additional channels, known as UHF.
+Because my childhood was one of stark simplicity, only one of our TV sets — the portable 9-inch Philco black-and-white unit — had additional channels, known as UHF.

 For those not in the know, the channels listed above are all Very High Frequency (VHF).
 Ultra High Frequency (UHF) channels started popping up — as I recall — in the early Seventies, but you needed a properly equipped TV to see those stations.